EXPLAINER: Who are the kids trapped in Syria prison attack?

 Kurdish authorities have asked countries to repatriate their nationals, saying keeping thousands of detainees in cramped facilities is putting a strain on their forces and creating a new generation of militants.

 “None has even been brought before a judge to determine whether they should be detained,” Tayler said.
-“These children, some we are told as young as 12, should never have been placed in this squalid overcrowded prison where their lives are clearly at risk to begin with.
+“These children… should never have been placed in this squalid overcrowded prison where their lives are clearly at risk to begin with.
 Their countries should have brought them home to help them rebuild their lives long ago.”

 But home governments often see the children as posing a danger rather than as needing rescue.